dock2dock/docker/README.md

 The API must expose an endpoint ending with `/dock2dockSalesOrders`.
 This endpoint will be used by the `nav-tasks` service to receive sales order data.

+#### Authentication

+The NAV API endpoint must support HTTP Basic Authentication, which is the standard authentication method for on-premise NAV implementations.
+The `nav-tasks` service will connect to your NAV API using a username and password, which should be provided via environment variables (`NAVAPI_USERNAME` and the password stored in `secrets/navapi_password.txt`).
+Ensure your API is configured to accept and validate Basic Authentication credentials for all requests to the `/dock2dockSalesOrders` endpoint.

 #### Model Schema:

 The data exchanged at this endpoint must conform to schema defined.
 Ensure your API implements this schema for compatibility with the integration.